webOSArchive/webos-docs/docs/macos-install.md

 `sudo ./install-novacom.sh`

+---
+> **_NOTE:_** macOS will initially block execution of the installed files.
+You will need to confirm security exceptions in System Preferences for both novacomd *and* novacom.
+The former will try to start automatically, the latter, when you try to test novacom...

+---

 ## Testing It Out

 If your device is already activated and in Dev mode, you can test the drivers easily: